cics-nd/gptorch/README.md

 ### Prerequisites

-gptorch uses Python 3.6 and requires PyTorch version 0.3.1.
+gptorch uses Python 3.6 and currently requires PyTorch version 0.3.1.
-We're working on moving to the current stable version of PyTorch (0.4.1).
+We're working on moving to the current stable version of PyTorch.

 To install PyTorch for CPU only, use